bowmanjeffs/paprica/README.md

 * [gappa](https://github.com/lczech/gappa)
 * [infernal](http://eddylab.org/infernal/)
 * [seqmagick](https://fhcrc.github.io/seqmagick/)
-* python 3.6 or higher, with numpy, pandas, biopython, and joblib
+* python 3.6 or higher, with packages specified [here](https://github.com/bowmanjeffs/paprica/wiki/1.-Requirements-and-Installation)

 Paprica can be run on OSX (see tutorial linked above), or preferably, on Linux or Windows using the Windows Subsystem for Linux (see the linux_install.sh script as a guide).